Q. What is Amazon Virtual Private Cloud?

 - Two hundred subnets per Amazon VPC

-See Amazon VPC Limits in the VPC User Guide for more information on VPC limits.
+See the Amazon VPC user guide for more information on VPC limits.

 Q. Can I use ElasticFox with Amazon VPC?